Can you really cook a steak in the air fryer? This is a question I had never even considered, until the day my stove malfunctioned.

 Add 1 tbsp. of water to the bottom tray of the air fryer.
 Add the steak and cook 8 minutes per side.

 Continue cooking until your steak reaches the desired temperature.
-We like ours cooked medium, and it took a total of 21 minutes for mine to reach 145º.
+I prefer medium (pink in the middle), and it took a total of 21 minutes for mine to reach 145º.

 Time will vary from one air fryer to another, so be sure to check the temperature with a meat thermometer.